 We have received confidential and proprietary information from third parties.
 In addition, as is common in the biotechnology and pharmaceutical industries, we employ individuals who were previously employed at universities or other biotechnology or pharmaceutical companies, including our competitors or potential competitors, in some cases until recently.
-We may be subject to claims that we or our employees, consultants or independent contractors have inadvertently or otherwise used or disclosed confidential information or trade secrets of these third parties or our employees' former employees former employees, consultants' or contractors' current or former clients or customers.
+We may be subject to claims that we or our employees, consultants or independent contractors have inadvertently or otherwise used or disclosed confidential information or trade secrets of these third parties or our employees' former employers or our consultants' or contractors' current or former clients or customers.
 In addition, we may in the future be subject to claims that we caused an employee to breach the terms of his or her non-competition or non-solicitation agreement.
 Litigation or arbitration may be necessary to defend against these claims.
 If we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights or personnel.
 Even if we are successful in defending against such claims, litigation or other legal proceedings relating to intellectual property claims and possible aftermath could result in substantial cost and be a distraction to our management and employees.
-Any litigation or the three of may adversely affect our ability to hire employees.
+Any litigation or the threat thereof may adversely affect our ability to hire employees.

 A loss of key personnel or their work product could hamper or prevent our ability to commercialize product candidates, which could have an adverse effect on our business, results of operations and financial condition.
 In addition, there could be public announcements of the results of hearings, motions or other interim proceedings or developments, and, if securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of the ADSs.
 This type of litigation or proceeding could substantially increase our operating losses and reduce our resources available for development activities.
 We may not have sufficient financial or other resources to adequately conduct such litigation or proceedings.
-Some of our competitors may be able to sustain the costs of such litigation or proceedings could adversely affect our ability to compete in the marketplace.
+Some of our competitors may be able to sustain the costs of such litigation or proceedings more effectively than we can because of their substantially greater financial resources.
+Uncertainties resulting from the initiation and continuation of patent litigation or other intellectual property-related proceedings could adversely affect our ability to compete in the marketplace.